-Community Spaces
+Community Spa Community Spaces

 Lead Adur District Council (ADC)

 organisations Adur Voluntary Action

 Main sources ADC Community Wellbeing Team

-of information Council GIS
+of information ADC Council GIS

 Existing provision Adur has numerous community spaces available for use by community groups and for private and group hire.
 A number of these spaces are flexible and multi-use spaces which are predominantly used for a specific purpose (for example schools and youth centres within the district).

-Many are owned by ADC and leased to community groups whilst
+Many are owned by ADC and leased to community groups whilst some are owned and run by WSCC (e.g. youth centres).
+A large number of spaces are owned and run by faith based organisations which are open to community use (for example, the district has

-some are owned and run by WSCC (e.g. youth centres).
-A large number of spaces are owned and run by faith based organisations which are open to community use (for example, the district has numerous church halls).
+numerous church halls).
 Parish halls and other community halls and buildings are also present within the district providing various opportunities for community use.
-Planned provision Big Local funds of £1million for the Sompting community have recently been awarded for community projects.
+Planned provision Big Local funds of £1million for the Sompting community were awarded in 2014 for community projects.
 It is possible that new community facilities will be provided over the next 10 years as a result of this funding.
 There are no firm plans yet in place for delivery of community infrastructure.
 Sources of funding and costs External funding bids Adur Pot of Gold Councils' Capital Spend Budget Key issues and dependencies It is considered that the provision of facilities for use by the community in the district is sufficient to meet current needs.
 Whilst the number and location of facilities are considered sufficient, there is considered to be an issue regarding inadequate staffing resources for the management and staffing of facilities to ensure they are open.
 There is potential that the New Monks Farm area could be isolated from community facilities as well as community services and shops.
 A need has been identified for some form of multipurpose flexible space that could be used by the community as a focal point.
 This could be linked to a small business such as café or retail unit.
 Summary and role of LDF and IDP Local Plan Policy 5 (New Monks Farm, Lancing) requires the new development to provide a new neighbourhood centre / community hub.
 This could be linked with a new primary school.
+This IDP (Section C) details the community facility provision needed to support new development areas, including at West Sompting and at New Monks Farm.